 The Graduate College announced a new funding arrangement for the University Fellowship recipients who will be entering UIC for the Fall of 2015, and going forward.

-University Fellowships are awards aimed at recruiting outstanding students newly admitted to graduate programs at UIC.
+University Fellowships are awards aimed at recruiting outstanding students newly admitted to terminal master's and PhD programs at UIC.
 Students who have previously been admitted to a graduate program at UIC may be eligible if it can be demonstrated that this award would be part of a genuinely new recruitment effort (transitioning from a MS to a PhD program in the same department does not meet this criterion).
 Students should direct questions about eligibility to their Director of Graduate Studies.
 Applicants will be reviewed by the Graduate Awards Committee and evaluated for academic excellence on the basis of post-secondary record, letters of recommendation, personal statement, standardized tests, and other criteria as deemed appropriate by the committee, including the recommendation from the nominating program/department.

 Terms of the Award

 Recipients of the University Fellowship will receive a stipend of $22,000 in the first year, or $1,833.33 per month.
-4th year renewals will be funded at the same rate, assuming the student is making satisfactory progress, and has passed their Preliminary Examination.
+Fourth year renewals will be funded at the same rate, assuming the student is making satisfactory progress, and has passed their Preliminary Examination.

 University Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
-The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
+The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see link) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.

 See the Rules and Procedures section above for information related to funding in the second year (for a master's recipient) and the second and third years (for a doctoral recipient).

-Students supported by these fellowships are required to complete at least 12 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced program.
+Students supported by these fellowships are required to complete at least 12 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
 Fellows are not required to register for the summer session by the Graduate College; however, individual departments may require summer registration.
 Fellows who register in the summer must enroll in at least 6 hours to be eligible for a summer tuition waiver.
 Fellows should check with the department to ensure that summer registration is not required for the degree program.